harvey2phase/computational-physics/README.md

 ## Feedback

-Feel free to make pull requests or provide feedback to my [email](harvey@dal.ca).
-Thanks :)
+I'm always looking for ideas for new projects!
+Please [email](harvey@dal.ca) me if you have an idea you want me to test out, or if you want to collaborate!
+I always love networking with new people.
+Also feel free to make pull requests. 😃

 ## Acknowledgements

-Big thanks to **Dr. Andrew Rutenberg**, who taught the Computer Simulation in Science course at Dalhousie University in Fall 2017 and inspired me to take the class material further.
+Big thanks to **Dr. Andrew Rutenberg**, who teaches the Computer Simulation in Science course at Dalhousie University.
+He inspired me to take the class material further.
 Please visit his website [here](http://fizz.phys.dal.ca/~adr/).